 Adoption in progress

 NHS England has made funding from the National Cancer Transformation Programme available to numerous Cancer Alliances that want to transform their prostate cancer diagnostic pathway.
-To support this initiative we are working closely with the Royal Marsden Cancer Vanguard and the West Midlands Cancer Alliance to use this funding to pilot a RAPID pathway that will use mpMRI before biopsy to reduce average prostate cancer diagnosis time to just eight days and referral-to-treatment time to 20 days.
-We will soon also be working with other Cancer Alliances to support them to use this funding to implement mpMRI before biopsy.
+To support this initiative we are working closely with the Royal Marsden Cancer Vanguard and the West Midlands Cancer Alliance to use this funding to pilot a RAPID pathway that will use mpMRI before biopsy to reduce average prostate cancer diagnosis time to just eight days (compared to a target of 31 days) and referral-to-treatment time to 20 days (compared to a target of 62 days).
+We are also working with other Cancer Alliances to support them to use this funding to implement mpMRI before biopsy.

 Providing peer to peer support

-We have asked Trusts in England who have already transformed their prostate cancer diagnostic pathway to provide an mpMRI scan before biopsy to share their experiences.
+We have asked Trusts in England who have already transformed their prostate cancer diagnostic pathway to include mpMRI before biopsy to share their experiences.
 Five Trusts from across England have outlined some of the challenges they faced and the ways they overcame them.

 Read about these five Trusts' experiences of implementing mpMRI before biopsy.

 Implementation in Wales

 Some areas in Wales do not offer access to mpMRI before biopsy at all.
 This is in large part due to a lack of resources needed to achieve widespread adoption.
 However, our activities have encouraged the Welsh Urology Board, with support from the Welsh Programme of Care Board, to make the adoption of mpMRI before biopsy a top priority.